mrbooshehri/my_devops-journey/docker/README.md

 * volumes
 * bind mount
-* tmpfs (only on linux hosts)
+* tmpfs (only on Linux hosts)

 [types-of-mounts-volume](./assets/types-of-mounts-volume.png)

 ### Volumes
-Volumes are stored in a part of the host filesystem which is managed by docker (/var/lib/docker/volume on linux).
-Non-Docker proccesses should not modify this part of the filesystem.
+Volumes are stored in a part of the host filesystem which is managed by docker (/var/lib/docker/volume on Linux).
+Non-Docker processes should not modify this part of the filesystem.
 Volumes are the best way to persist data in docker.